 Being a small town, Springfield does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Springfield who are college-educated is close to the national average for all communities of 21.84%: 20.77% of the adults in Springfield have a bachelor's degree or advanced degree.
+In terms of college education, Springfield is nearly on par with the US average for all cities of 21.84%: 18.70% of adults 25 and older in Springfield have a bachelor's degree or advanced degree.

-The per capita income in Springfield in 2022 was $18,076, which is low income relative to South Carolina and the nation.
-This equates to an annual income of $72,304 for a family of four.
+The per capita income in Springfield in 2022 was $19,395, which is low income relative to South Carolina and the nation.
+This equates to an annual income of $77,580 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.
-Springfield also has one of the higher rates of people living in poverty in the nation, with 35.89% of its population below the federal poverty line.

 Springfield is an extremely ethnically-diverse town.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Springfield residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Springfield include English, German, Irish, Scots-Irish, and Scottish.
+The greatest number of Springfield residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Springfield include Irish, English, German, Eastern European, and Scots-Irish.

 The most common language spoken in Springfield is English.
-Other important languages spoken here include French and Italian.
+Other important languages spoken here include French and Spanish.

 In addition, unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
 According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 93.3% of the neighborhoods in America.